Dushyantgoswami/docs/docs/learn/modular-intro.md

     <img class="background" src={require('./images/modular-architecture-da.png').default} alt="background" />
     <div class="card-body">
         <h3 class="card-title">Data Availability</h3>
-        <p class="card-text">DA supported by the dymension protocol</p>
+        <p class="card-text">DA supported by Dymension</p>
     </div>
 </div>

-RollApps can be deployed on top of the dymension hub by any developer making use of dymension’s hub connectivity, security, and liquidity.
-Dymension is DA agnostic, RollApp developers can choose DA providers which are supported by the dymension protocol according to their cost and security preferences.
+RollApps can be deployed on top of the Dymension Hub by any developer making use of Dymension’s connectivity, security, and liquidity.
+Dymension is DA agnostic, RollApp developers can choose DA providers which are supported by the Dymension protocol according to their cost and security preferences.

-The technicalities of the dymension infrastructure are abstracted away from RollApp developers.
+The technicalities of the Dymension infrastructure are abstracted away from RollApp developers.
+Dymension is designed for easy RollApp bootstrapping and deployment.
 Developers are mainly responsible with the application logic of their RollApp.
-Dymension is designed for easy RollApp chain bootstrapping and deployment.
+Furthermore, Dymension utilizes existing technological components such that developers that are familiar with a paritcular software (i.e. CosmWasm VM) may utilize the technology that they are most comfortable with.